opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Stretching the Xsheet Timing
 ''''''''''''''''''''''''''''
-If you need to change the timing of a selection of cells, a selected frame range, or the whole xsheet, you can use the Time Stretch dialog.
+If you need to change the timing of a selection of cells, a selected frame range, or the whole Xsheet, you can use the Time Stretch dialog.

  |Toonz71_252|